raj-open/herz/README.md

 The remaining methods (esp. polynomial fitting methods) and corresponding code in this repository was developed independently by the repository owner.

+[^pythonversion]: one can use `python 3.10`, however the task-scripts need to be adjusted.

 [^Heerdt2019]: Heerdt, Paul M et al. "A pressure-based single beat method for estimation of right ventricular ejection fraction: proof of concept." _The European respiratory journal_ vol. 55,3 1901635.
 12 Mar.
 2020, doi:10.1183/13993003.01635-2019